 Rejuvenate in nature and enjoy the comforts of home.
 This 3 bedroom house is located at the merging of two streams and overlooks the water from the deck and kitchen windows.
 Easy access just off a county road with loads of privacy and space to breathe.
 The woods around are rich with wildlife and the house has been carefully renovated to provide an open space while retaining the charm of the original one room schoolhouse build in 1916.
 There are gardens for you to enjoy as well as a seasonal swimming hole (May-August).

 The residence is for your private use which includes a deck with an outdoor bathtub.
 The entire grounds including the creek are an integral part of your stay here and you are encouraged to explore.
-The cabin at the back of the property is also a vacation rental and could be occupied during your stay.

 - Air Conditioning